South Chilcotin Mountains Provincial Park: Geology

 South Chilcotin Mountain Park is dominated by gently sloping valleys and dome-shaped mountains with some higher rugged peaks in the range.
 The park was created in 2010 from a portion of the Spruce Lake Protected Area and has a system of pathways connecting various terrains and different elevations for visitors to access.
 The main tourism sites in South Chilcotin Mountain Park include Spruce Lake, Pearson Pond, and Taylor Basin.
 Spruce Lake was known as South Chilcotin Mountain Provincial Park until 2007, when it was relegated to protected area.
 There is a walking path around the lake that crosses Tyax Creek.
 The lake is ideal for fishing and swimming in the summer.
 Pearson Pond is the center of a network of hiking paths within South Chilcotin Mountain Park.
-Pond side roads provide access to Mowsen Pond, Pearson River, Tyax Lake, and Carpenter Lake.Taylor Basin is crossed by Cinnabar Creek and Mud Creek.
+Pond side roads provide access to Mowsen Pond, Pearson River, Tyax Lake, and Carpenter Lake.
+Taylor Basin is crossed by Cinnabar Creek and Mud Creek.
 The route is designed for hiking up to the summit to access the views.

 South Chilcotin Mountain Park extends across the Southeast Coast Range and the Chilcotin Plateau with a complex geological history covering many eras of rock and geological processes.
 The geological history of South Chilcotin Mountain Park specifically includes ancient ocean deposits, tectonic plate movement, faulting and mixing of rocks and layers of rocks, deposition of sedimentary rocks in shallow-marine basins, upwellings of granitic rocks and lava flows.

 The table below lists the most prominent mountains, and typical geological history in South Chilcotin Mountain Park.

 Tourism

-With approximately 170km of trails, the park provides access to alpine meadows, valleys, ridge walks and mountain lakes, fostering the perfect environment for visitors to enjoy hiking, fishing, wildlife viewing, horseback riding and mountain biking.
+With approximately 170 km of trails, the park provides access to alpine meadows, valleys, ridge walks and mountain lakes.
 With around 22 trails with numerous destinations and viewing points, there are 10 major trails that have to be highlighted, this are: Gun Creek Trail, Gun Meadows Trail, Warner Pass Trail, Spruce Lake Trail, High Trail, Tyaughton Creek Trail, Deer Pass Trail, Open Heart Trail, WD Trail, and Relay Creek Trail.
 As a user-maintained park, the Ministry of Environment and the Commercial Operators encourages visitors to take care of their own trash since garbage removal service is not provided, as well as being aware that there are several private properties throughout the park it is encouraged that visitors are considerate and avoid breaking into them in addition to looking after potential harms like wildfires.